${desc_content} ${desc_content} Myanmar 2026: Civil War & Checkpoint Map | Region Alert

 Myanmar travel safety 2026: civil war zones, Yangon security, Shan State risks, and operational safety assessment for business and NGO teams.

-Updated: February 2026 · 14 min read · By Sean Hagarty
+Updated: March 8, 2026 · 14 min read · By Sean Hagarty

 This guide is not for tourists.
 It is for operations teams, NGO security managers, logistics coordinators, and mining companies that need to make decisions about personnel and assets in or adjacent to Myanmar.

 The February 2021 coup overthrew the elected National League for Democracy (NLD) government and detained State Counsellor Aung San Suu Kyi.
 What followed was the largest civil uprising in Myanmar's history, and its most brutal military crackdown.
 Peaceful protests were met with live ammunition.
 The Tatmadaw killed over 1,500 documented civilians in the first year alone.
 The actual number is almost certainly higher.
+The US State Department and UK FCDO maintain current travel advisories for Myanmar.

 By mid-2021, the resistance had armed itself.
 The National Unity Government (NUG), a parallel government formed by elected lawmakers, established the People's Defence Forces as its military wing.
 Simultaneously, ethnic armed organizations that had fought the Tatmadaw for decades saw the coup as an opportunity.
 The Kachin Independence Army (KIA), Karen National Liberation Army (KNLA), Karenni Nationalities Defence Force (KNDF), and Chin National Front (CNF) all escalated operations.
 In late 2023, the Three Brotherhood Alliance, comprising the Myanmar National Democratic Alliance Army (MNDAA), Ta'ang National Liberation Army (TNLA), and Arakan Army (AA), launched Operation 1027 in northern Shan State, overrunning dozens of military positions and capturing border towns.